DarkPhotonBeam/photon-generator/README.md

 ```

 Every keyword is optional.
-"title" generates to <title>, i.e. the title of your tab.
+"title" generates to the title of your tab.
 "name" describes what a link linking to this page should be called in auto-generated navigation. "keywords" and "description" are for SEO.

 ## Coming Soon